 Also of interest is that Belleair has more people living here who work in computers and math than 95% of the places in the US.

-Belleair is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Belleair is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Do you like to read, write and learn?
 If you move to Belleair, you'll likely find that many of your neighbors like to as well.
 Belleair is one of the more educated communities in America, with a full 53.49% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.